onap/policy-parent/docs/pap/pap.rst

 policies on PDP sub groups and PDPs.
 This API is provided by the *PolicyAdministration* component (PAP) of the Policy Framework, see the :ref:`ONAP Policy Framework Architecture <architecture-label>` page.

-PDP groups and subgroups may be prefedined in the system.
+PDP groups and subgroups may be predefined in the system.
 Predefined groups and subgroups may be modified or deleted over this API.
 The policies running on predefined groups or subgroups as well as the instance counts and properties may also be modified.